eric-downes/20sq-blog/_posts/2024-12-20-issuance-fundamentals.md

 title: Some danger in reducing Issuance to avoid Runaway Staking.
 author: Eric Downes
 categories: [ethereum, issuance]
-excerpt: This is a blog post on Runaway Staking in a series summarizing our research funded by EF GRANT INFO.
+excerpt: This is a blog post on Runaway Staking in a series summarizing our issuance research for the Ethereum Foundation.
 usemathjax: true
 thanks: I am grateful for useful discussions with Eric Siu, Andrew Sudbury, and the the 20 Squares team; especially Daniele Palombi and Philipp Zahn.
+We are grateful to the EF for funding this research.
 ---

 ## The Problem